-SMPS is excited to introduce our new series of seller-doer educational programming.
-As we launch this new endeavor, we are proud to present the Seller-Doer Symposium – Building Your Bottom Line through Business Development — as a ‘pre-con’ to Build Business 2016 in Philadelphia, on Wednesday, August 10.
+SMPS is excited to present again this year, seller-doer educational programming.
+We are proud to present the Seller-Doer Symposium – Building Your Bottom Line through Business Development — as a ‘pre-con’ to Build Business 2017 in Indianapolis, on Wednesday, July 12.
 This symposium is created specifically for technical professionals who are also responsible for bringing in work through business development activities.

 This workshop is designed with the middle to senior level management staff in mind, those who are responsible for developing, managing, and advocating for these activities among their staff and leadership.
 Specifically, the program will cover how to bring a seller-doer culture to your firm, and how to put a process in place to motivate, measure, and acknowledge achievement.